chetannada/Namaste-React/Chapter 05 - Let's get Hooked!/Theory/Session 5 Theory.md

 const MyComponent = () => {}
 export default MyComponent;
 ```
-and the component is imported from MyComponent.js file like: here we can omit `{}` in MyComponent.
+and the component is imported from MyComponent.js file like: here we must omit `{}` in MyComponent.
 ```
 import MyComponent from "./MyComponent";
 ```